UEFA Euro 1988: Semi-finals and final

 The first semi-final was significant as rivals West Germany played the Netherlands.
 It was only the third time the two sides had faced each other since the 1974 FIFA World Cup Final; the West Germans winning a first round match in the 1980 European Championship, and a 2–2 draw in a 1978 FIFA World Cup second round group match.
 The game was tight, and the West Germans broke the deadlock on 55 minutes with a Matthäus penalty after a foul on Klinsmann.
 The lead was held for 20 minutes until Jürgen Kohler brought down Van Basten.
 Ronald Koeman converted the spot-kick to level the match.
 With the match headed for extra time, a through ball caught the Germans out and Van Basten finished clinically with a shot as he slid along the floor, beating the goalkeeper and Kohler to the ball in the 88th minute for a 2–1 win.
 It gave the Dutch their first competitive victory against the Germans and the first appearance in the competition's final.
 The victory was marred by the reaction of Dutch defender Koeman who wiped the shirt of Olaf Thon, given to him after the match, on his backside in front of the German fans.
 The player apologised afterwards.

 The other semi-final was another unpredictable result.
 Italy were strong favourites to reach the final and had beaten the Soviets 4–1 in a friendly just two months earlier.
 Despite controlling the play and having the majority of the chances, the Italians were undone by poor finishing and a strong, tough opposition who sought to stop their more skilful opponents from playing through hard tackles and a defensive strategy.
 The hard work-rate of the Soviets paid off and in just four second-half minutes, counter-attacks saw two goals from Hennadiy Lytovchenko and Oleg Protasov.
 The first one from Lytovchenko was initially blocked, but with quick reactions he beat Franco Baresi to the ball to fire the second shot into the far corner.
 The second from Protasov was a looping shot that floated over Zenga for a 2–0 victory.
 It would be the Soviet Union's fourth appearance in a European Championship final.

-The final was played on 25 June between the Soviet Union, in what would turn out to be the nation's last European Championship match, and the Netherlands at the Olympiastadion in Munich.
+The final was played on 25 June between the Soviet Union, in what would turn out to be their last European Championship match, and the Netherlands at the Olympiastadion in Munich.
 The Dutch won the match 2–0, with goals by captain Ruud Gullit and tournament top scorer Marco van Basten.
-Hans van Breukelen blocked a low penalty shot of Igor Belanov.
 Van Basten's goal, a sharply hit volley across the goal off an incoming looping pass, would later be described as one of the greatest goals in the history of the European Championships.